mmdgitraisoni/secserv/README.md

 How to use:

-Install dependencies:
+1.Install dependencies:

-pip install pywifi
+2.pip install pywifi

-Run as administrator/root for best results.
+3.Run as administrator/root for best results.

-Execute:
+4.Execute:
 python wifi_security_analyzer.py